The Birth of a War Machine

 Othismos: The Push of Shields

 Othismos, meaning "the push," was the defining moment of a phalanx battle.
-Once the two sides came into contact, the front ranks would try to break the enemy's shield wall by sheer physical force.
+Once the two sides made contact, the front ranks would attempt to break the enemy's shield wall by sheer physical force.
 The rear ranks pressed forward, shoving the men in front into the enemy line.
 This was not a free-for-all; it required perfect coordination.
 If the front rank fell, the second and third ranks would step into the gap, and the push continued.
-The Spartans were masters of this, often winning battles through relentless pressure rather than individual swordsmanship.
-The othismos could last for hours, with soldiers pushing and stabbing until one side's formation collapsed from fatigue.
+The Spartans were masters of this technique, often winning battles through relentless pressure rather than individual swordsmanship.
+The othismos could last for hours, with soldiers pushing and stabbing until one side's formation collapsed from exhaustion.

 Flanking and Envelopment

-While the phalanx was strongest in frontal assault, the Spartans also used flanking maneuvers.
+While the phalanx was strongest in frontal assault, the Spartans also employed flanking maneuvers.
 Because the formation was weaker on the right flank (since shields were on the left), Spartan commanders would position their elite troops on the right to attempt a breakthrough.
 If the right wing succeeded in turning the enemy flank, it would roll up the entire line.
-This was seen at the Battle of Thermopylae, where the Spartans held the pass but also used the narrow terrain to prevent the Persians from outflanking them.
+This tactic was demonstrated at the Battle of Thermopylae, where the Spartans held the pass and used the narrow terrain to prevent the Persians from outflanking them.
 In open fields, the Spartans would sometimes advance in an oblique formation, refusing contact on one wing while attacking hard on the other.

 Countering Cavalry and Missiles